Robert Downey Jr.: 1983–1995: Early work and critical acclaim

-Downey made his stage debut in 1983 with a three-week run in Alms for the Middle Class at the Geva Theatre Center.
+Downey made his stage debut in 1983 with a three-week run in Alms for the Middle Class at the Geva Theatre Center in Rochester, New York.
 He then appeared in the short-lived off-Broadway musical American Passion at the Joyce Theater, produced by Norman Lear.
 Downey's first credited film role was in Baby It's You (1983), though most of his scenes were cut.
 In his early film roles, he frequently portrayed misfit characters, and his portrayals of punk-like figures in several 1980s coming-of-age films led to his occasional association with the Brat Pack.
 In the drama film Firstborn (1984), he played a supporting role as the teenage friend of the protagonist.
-Downey then traveled to Los Angeles to film James Spader's Tuff Turf (1985), in which he played Spader's sidekick and a punk drummer.
+Downey then traveled to Los Angeles to film Tuff Turf (1985), in which he played James Spader's sidekick and a punk drummer.
 Later that year, his role as a bully in John Hughes's Weird Science (1985) marked his breakthrough.
-Downey starred as a more likeable radical socialist in the Alan Metter comedy film Back to School (1987).
+Downey starred as a radical socialist in the Alan Metter comedy film Back to School (1987).